kubeomatic/k8s-timebomb/docs/README.md

 ```
 You may find a scenario where the replicaset still reflect the old validity annotation.
 In this case you may have to delete the outdated replicaset definition.

-To make things easer, there is a [script](https://github.com/kubeomatic/k8s-timebomb/blob/main/tools/extend-timer-bash/run.sh) that may help you with those operations.Specially in large scale.
+To make things easer, there is a [script](https://github.com/kubeomatic/k8s-timebomb/blob/main/tools/extend-timer-bash/run.sh) that may help you with those operations.
+Specially in large scale cluster.

 This script is ideal to use with [RUNDECK](https://www.rundeck.com/) or other automation solutions.